DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 Follow these guidelines to keep your test structure manageable and "clean":

 * Use a page model to store Selectors and compound actions that are often used across your app.
-For instance, a page model function can contain all steps that are necessary to perform an action.
+For instance in tests for an e-shop app, you can put all cart checkout actions into `myPage.checkout()`.

 * Put all the page model files into one directory.
 If your application is divided logically into components or subsystems, split up the associated page model objects into separate files.
+This practice helps you and others to navigate the project quicker.

 > You can find a page model example in the [testcafe-examples](https://github.com/DevExpress/testcafe-examples/tree/master/examples/use-page-model) repository.